Nature Recovery in Cornwall Exhibition

 Drolla the story telling bench continues its journey across the protected landscapes.
 Now stopping at Penrose, alongside a photography exhibition displaying the winning photos from Cornwall National Landscape’s 2024 photography competition.

-Join us for a social walk at Penrose, guided by a volunteer walk leader.
+Join us for an social walk around Loe Pool at Penrose, guided by a volunteer walk leader.